magiclabs/create-magic-app/scaffolds/nextjs-dedicated-wallet/template/README.md

 - `/src/components/magic/wallet-methods`: This directory includes several components that provide specific functionalities:
     - `Disconnect.tsx` handles the disconnection of the user's session from the application.
     - `GetIdToken.tsx` retrieves the ID token for the authenticated user.
     - `GetMetadata.tsx` retrieves metadata information about the authenticated user.
+This will rehydrate the user session every time it is rendered.
+It does this when calling the `getInfo` function.
+The user session is rehydrated whenever `getInfo` is invoked
     - `UpdateEmail.tsx` allows the user to update their email address.

 ### Utility Functions